Scaling transformer neural networks for skillful and reliable medium-range weather forecasting: Methodology

 \subsection{Inference}

 At test time, \name{} can produce forecasts at any time interval $\delta t$ used during training.
 Thus the model can generate multiple forecasts for a target lead time $T$ by creating different combinations of $\delta t$ that sum to $T$.
-We consider two inference strategies for generating forecasts: \begin{itemize} \item \textbf{Homogeneous:} In this strategy, we only consider homogeneous combinations of $\delta t$, i.e., combinations with just one value of $\delta t$.
-For example, for $T$ = 24 we consider [6, 6, 6, 6], [12, 12], and [24]. \item \textbf{Best \emph{m} in \emph{n}:} We generate $n$ different, possibly heterogeneous combinations of $\delta t$, evaluate each combination on the validation set, and pick $m$ combinations with the lowest validation losses for testing. \end{itemize} The two strategies offer a trade-off between efficiency and expressivity.
+We consider two inference strategies for generating forecasts:

+\textbf{Homogeneous } In this strategy, we only consider homogeneous combinations of $\delta t$, i.e., combinations with just one value of $\delta t$.
+For example, for $T$ = 24 we consider [6, 6, 6, 6], [12, 12], and [24].

+\textbf{Best \emph{m} in \emph{n} } We generate $n$ different, possibly heterogeneous combinations of $\delta t$, validate each combination, and pick $m$ combinations with the lowest validation losses for testing.

+The two strategies offer a trade-off between efficiency and expressivity.
 The homogeneous strategy only requires running three combinations for each lead time $T$, while best $m$ in $n$ provides greater expressivity.
 Upon determining these combinations and executing the model rollouts, we obtain the final forecast by averaging the individual predictions.
 This approach achieves a similar effect to ensembling in NWP, where multiple forecasts are generated by running NWP models with different perturbed versions of the initial condition \citep{RootsofEnsembleForecasting}.
 As target lead times extend beyond 5--7 days and individual forecasts begin to diverge due to the chaotic nature of the atmosphere, averaging these forecasts is a Monte Carlo integration approach to handle this sensitivity to initial conditions and the uncertainty in the analyses used as initial conditions \citep{Metropolis}.
 We note that our inference strategy is distinguished from that used in Pangu-Weather: while Pangu-Weather trains a separate model for each time interval \(\delta t\), we train a single model for all \(\delta t\) values by conditioning on \(\delta t\).
 Additionally, while Pangu-Weather relies on a single combination of intervals to minimize rollout steps, our method improves forecast accuracy by averaging multiple forecasts derived from diverse combinations.